Kuro1x/Koharu-Kairo/README.md

 •always playing on pt【pony town٭*✩】
 •C+H freely!
 I don't bite>
 •I'm often afk or busy,,
-•My fandoms are CRK, ALNST, TBHK, MW!
+•My fandoms are CR, ALNST, TBHK, MW, !
 •I'm interested in cats and books!
 •always listening to music!
 ••but remember on pony town that do  NOT copy or INSPO my ponies!